Choosing Meaning in Acting

 The Traditional Emotional Preparation Technique is pull up anything that you have access to including your dead relatives and grunge through emotions pulling your own teeth out if it helps gain the Emotion needed for the scene.
 But that is not what this book teaches, and neither is that the real Traditional Approach either.

 The fact is that the drudging up your emotional grunge has been acclaimed to making you a “Method” Actor.
 Method Acting is not Emotional Preparation.
 Emotional Preparation is its own technique that Actors use to access themselves as instruments of their own talent.
 Accessing yourself is the master key to Acting.
-Choosing of Meanings in acting gives you that self-access.
+Choosing Meaning in acting gives you self-access to your own emotion.

 Forcing yourself into an emotional life or area for your technique is not what this book or Emotional Preparation teaches, not even Traditional Emotional Preparation encourages that.
 Even though The Emotional Preparation Technique has evolved, and Traditional Approaches were rougher or crasser they were still development techniques to encourage your talent to come out of you in an organized way.